Hyra/mindthecode.com/_posts/2013/2013-02-28-customize-the-terminal.markdown

 ---
 title: Customize the terminal
+subtitle: Not only make it look cool but work better, too
 description: >-
   In this post I want to show you how you can customize the terminal to not only make it look cool but work better, too